JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 ### Reverse proxy issues:

-You try to handle reverse proxy scenario in your application the code but it still leaks the original host name out:
+You try to handle reverse proxy scenario in your application the code, but it still leaks the original host name out:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/name1.png" %}

-Check your application code and make sure that you understand which headers it is actually using.
+Check your application code and make sure that you understand which headers it is using.
-If you're using ASP.NET Core, then you might want to check following documentation:
+If you're using ASP.NET Core, then you might want to check the following documentation:

 [Configure ASP.NET Core to work with proxy servers and load balancers](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer?view=aspnetcore-8.0)

-From that documentation you can see that it's relying to `X-Forwarded-Host` header.
+From that documentation you can see that it's relying on `X-Forwarded-Host` header.
 **However**, that header is not inserted by the Application Gateway by default.

 You can either change your code to use `X-Original-Host` header or you can create a rewrite rule in the Application Gateway.